Self Care Ideas for Moms

 Why Schedule Self Care?

-Self care doesn’t need to be complicated but, I find that it does need to be scheduled.
+Self care doesn’t need to be complicated but it does need to be scheduled.
 If I don’t create routines around my self care, such as daily exercise, reading, or even when I’ll shower, it won’t happen.
 If I don’t text a friend and actually put a date on the calendar for a coffee date, we won’t see each other for 6 months or longer.
 It’s just the way life and human behavior is.